Privacy Policy

 13.1 DoubleClick

 This website contains components of DoubleClick by Google.
-DoubleClick is a trademark of Google (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland), under which special online marketing solutions are marketed to advertising agencies and publishers.
+DoubleClick is a brand of Google (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland), under which special online marketing solutions are marketed to advertising agencies and publishers.

 A DoubleClick cookie does not contain any personal data.
 However, a DoubleClick cookie may contain additional campaign identifiers.
 A campaign identifier is used to identify the campaigns with which you have already been in contact.